 Tolerance of Those With Different Faiths And Beliefs

-Our core value of respect ensures tolerance of those who have different faiths and beliefs.
+The value of respect ensures tolerance of those who have different faiths and beliefs.
 St Paul’s enhances pupils’ understanding of different faiths and beliefs through Religious Education studies, including visits to a range of places of worship.
 Pupils and parents are also invited to talk about their own faith, as well as sharing cultural traditions such as food and dance.
 In this way, our pupils gain an enhanced understanding of their place in a culturally diverse society.

 Within school, pupils are actively encouraged to make choices in a safe and supportive environment.
 As a school, we educate and provide boundaries for our pupils to make choices safely through the provision of a safe environment and an empowering education.
 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely.
 Examples of this can be seen clearly in our e-safety and PSHE lessons.
 In addition, children have a wide choice of extra-curricular activities.

 The pupils understand that respect is essential in order to exist in harmony with each other.
 It is expected that respect is shown to everyone, whatever differences we may have.
-The core value of respect at St Paul’s underpins our work every day, both in and out of the classroom, and is also reflected in our Christian values.
+The value of respect at St Paul’s underpins our work every day, both in and out of the classroom, and is also reflected in our Christian values.